kevinlmf/RL_trading_system/README.md

 - ⚙️ Build the C++ module with PyBind11
 - ✅ Run a test to ensure `cpp_trading.so` loads properly

+⚠️ Note: This script uses python3.10 by default.
+If you don’t have it installed, you may:

+Replace python3.10 with python3 in scripts/set_up.sh, or

+Install Python 3.10 via pyenv.
 ---

 ## ✅ Manual Installation (Advanced)